 - FICIL addresses issues affecting investors across a broad range of sectors in Latvia.
 A work group should address important concerns that affect the economy as a whole, and not reflect a narrow interest of a select group of market players.
 Members of a FICIL work group identify problems, seek solutions, recommend to the government legislative and policy proposals that improve Latvia’s investment climate.

-- Successful activity of a work group results in a position paper to be presented before the FICIL High Council meeting (usually taking place in the end of May).
+- Successful activity of a work group may results in a position paper to be presented before the FICIL High Council meeting (usually taking place September).
+Position papers can also focus on specific topics, it does not have to cover all issues discussed in work groups.
 A position paper is drafted according to the FICIL position paper guidelines.
 A position paper should be aligned with the results of other work groups and position papers, the results of FICIL sentiment index and other research carried out by FICIL.